• Skip to main content

 Instructions

 • Using a whisk or rubber spatula, combine all ingredients (except milk) in a large bowl to create a smooth, thick batter, similar to Spätzle in consistency.
-If needed, add some milk (this really depends on the consistency of the quark or quark substitute you're adding).
-See notes for substitutes for quark or learn to make quark in my membership.
 The batter should be thick and you should be able to barely stir it.

 • Clip a candy thermometer to a pot, fill at least 3 inches with frying oil, and heat to correct frying temperature (about 350℉ or 180℃).

 • Using two large spoons, scoop out the batter and drop it into the hot oil.
 Work in batches.
 You want enough room for the Quarkbällchen to be able to swim on the surface.
-Fry until golden brown, about 3 to 5 minutes.
+They will expand to about twice the size, so account for that.

-• Remove from oil using a steel skimmer and transfer to a plate covered with a paper towel or a cooling rack.
-Allow cooling before dusting with powdered sugar.
+• Remove your cooked donuts from hot oil using a steel skimmer (or slotted spoon) and transfer them to a plate covered with a paper towel or a cooling rack.
+Allow cooling for a few minutes before dusting with powdered sugar.

 Notes